kennystrawnmusic/printk/README.md

 # Contributing
 If you have any functionality to add, feel free to [create a pull request](https://github.com/kennystrawnmusic/printk/pulls).
 I'll gladly test and accept it.
 Also, if you have any bugs to report, that is also what GitHub is for.
+Also, if you're an employer in the Mission Viejo, California area, feel free to reach out to me [on Indeed](https://my.indeed.com/p/kenneths-fijbvmb).
+I've got push notifications set up there, so any message you send through Indeed will definitely be seen.